Computer Science Major BS

 - ICS 140 Programming Fundamentals

-Students learn to program in ICS 140 Programming Fundamentals, ICS 141 Programming with Objects and ICS 240 Programming with Elementary Data Structures, using the Java programming language.
+Students get introduced to programming in ICS 140 Programming Fundamentals in the Python programming language.
+Next in the programming sequence are ICS 141 Programming with Objects and ICS 240 Elementary Data Structures, both using Java programming language.
 Mathematics courses should be taken concurrently.
 Students should note individual course prerequisites and enroll in the proper sequence of courses.
 The prerequisite courses should be completed before upper-division (300-level) classes are taken in the major.
 Transfer credit for the major prerequisite courses is common.

 Required courses include the following: